pytorch/glow/docs/Testing.md

 Note: The difference between `ninja test` and `ninja check` is that `ninja check` makes sure the build dependencies are current before running the tests.

+## Example programs

+We rely on external test suites to test the compiler.
+We use the data sets CIFAR10 and MNIST (located in the "example/" directory) to test the correctness of the whole system.
+The script under 'utils/' downloads and extracts the data set.